Skip to Main Content

 What if something with my grant changes?

 If the person managing a grant leaves your library, please contact your grant liaison as soon as possible to update contact and grant management information.
 The grant revision option in the Grants Portal may be used to reallocate funds and/or change intention.
-We want you to spend your entire grant award but if something changes and you are unable to spend the money please complete a Grant Revision request by logging into the portal and navigating to your grant.

 What if the library can't spend all of the grant funds?

 We really want you to spend all of your grant funds.
 For example, if you have leftover funds from a Staff Development (SD) grant you can use funds to purchase items for an SD collection, to pay for staff webinars, or tuition.
-If you had a technology grant and have unexpended funds you can use them to purchase supplies or accessories that support the intent of that LSTA-funded project or grant.
-If you have any single items that cost over $5,000 you will need to seek pre-approval from your grant liaison who will in turn request approval for this purchase from IMLS.

 Do I need to supply invoices to show funds spent?